 Minerva Teichert submitted many pieces of artwork to the church, but in several instances they were rejected, so, she gave the paintings to Brigham Young University to help pay tuition for members of her family.
 Today, her works can be found on display all around the BYU campus.
 Towards the end of Minerva’s life it became clear that her lifetime of art was a monumental contribution to not only the Church of Jesus Christ of Latter-day Saint historians, but just as much to the western art museums all around.
 Minerva Teichert art has been featured in most church periodicals and manuals and to this day hangs framed or as murals in most church chapels and Temples throughout the world.
 Her legacy of strong heroic scenes has helped in documenting the remarkable role women played in the early migrating days of the church and in the settlement of the western United States.

 Minerva Teichert was a life-long devoted member of The Church of Jesus Christ of Latter-day Saints.
 Her faith influenced the subjects of much of her work.
 She served in various positions in the church, including Primary President. and Sunday School President.
 She also worked in the Young Women's organization.

 Her husband, Herman, was not a member of the church when the couple was married.
 He supported her activity in the church and donated tithing.
 He was later baptized in 1933.
 The couple was sealed the following year in the Logan Utah Temple.

-Minerva Teichert continued painting into her seventies but after a hip fracture, she stop painting.
-Leaving behind a unmatched scattering of amazing art she died in Provo, Utah, in 1976.
+Minerva Teichert continued painting into her seventies but after a hip fracture, she stopped painting.
+Leaving behind an unmatched scattering of amazing art she died in Provo, Utah, in 1976.